michaelrsweet/htmldoc/trunk/README.txt

     HTMLDOC is the trademark property of Easy Software Products.

-    HTMLDOC is copyright 1997-2004 by Easy Software Products.
+    HTMLDOC is copyright 1997-2006 by Easy Software Products.
     See Appendix A of the HTMLDOC Software Users Manual or the files "COPYING.txt" and "htmldoc.eula" for the terms of use.

-    This software is based in part on the work of the Independent JPEG Group and FLTK project.
+    This software is based in part on the work of the Independent JPEG Group.